milindchavan12/Angular/AngularCLI/README.md

 `

 ### Let's create our first app
-To create an Angular app with CLI, without installing the node packages
+To create an Angular app with CLI, without writing any files which won't install the node packages.

 `
-ng new ngtest --skip-install
+ng new my-app --dry-run
 `